vacp2p/rfc-index/waku/standards/core/64/network.md

 the `epoch` is set to `1` second and the maximum number of messages published per `epoch` is limited to `1` per publisher.
-The `max_epoch_gap` is set to `20` seconds, meaning that validators MUST _reject_ messages with an `epoch` more than 20 seconds into the past or future compared to the validator's own clock.
+The `max_epoch_gap` is set to `20` seconds, meaning that validators (relay nodes),
+MUST _reject_ messages with an `epoch` more than 20 seconds into the past or future compared to the validator's own clock.
 All nodes, validators and publishers,
 SHOULD use Network Time Protocol (NTP) to synchronize their own clocks, thereby ensuring valid timestamps for proof generation and validation.

 ### Memberships